How to Fix Monitor Flickering

 |---|---|---|---|

-| Screen blackouts completely for 1-2 seconds, then returns. | Intermittent connection loss (cable bandwidth failure). | Happens often during high-refresh-rate gaming. | Replace with a certified DP 1.4 or HDMI 2.1 cable. |
+| Screen blackouts completely for 1 to 2 seconds, then returns. | Intermittent connection loss (cable bandwidth failure). | Happens often during high-refresh-rate gaming. | Replace with a certified DP 1.4 or HDMI 2.1 cable. |

-| Faint, high-frequency brightness pulse in dark game menus. | Variable Refresh Rate (VRR) / G-Sync luminance shift. | Flickering stops when you disable G-Sync. | Set G-Sync to 'Full Screen Only' or cap game framerates. |
+| Faint, high-frequency brightness pulse in dark game menus. | Variable Refresh Rate (VRR) / G-Sync luminance shift. | Luminance fluctuations stop when you disable G-Sync. | Set G-Sync to ‘Full Screen Only’ or cap game framerates. |

 | Constant brightness flickering that worsens as brightness is turned up. | Failing backlight capacitors or bad power brick. | Persists on all devices, cables, and in BIOS. | Replace power brick adapter or service display. |

 Unplug the HDMI or DisplayPort cable.
 Blow out dust from both port ends.
 Re-insert the connectors firmly.
-Ensure the cable is certified for the bandwidth required by your display:

-- For 4K resolution at 144Hz+, use an Ultra High Speed HDMI 2.1 cable or a DisplayPort 1.4 / 2.0 cable.
+Ensure the cable is certified for your display bandwidth.
+For 4K at 144Hz+, use an Ultra High Speed HDMI 2.1 or DisplayPort 1.4 cable.

-2. Adjust G-Sync and FreeSync Control Settings
+2. Configure G-Sync and FreeSync settings

-3. Lock the Native Refresh Rate
+3. Lock the native refresh rate

 An incorrect refresh rate multiplier can cause pixel cycle stutter.
 Check your operating system settings: